hTrap/dolftax.github.io/_posts/2014-05-13-Getting-started-with-Gaia.md

 ##Make gaia

 We've got the Gaia repo let us push it into the device.
-Traverse to Gaia repository and as of now, Keon uses the v1.0.1 branch of Gaia code, we will set the branch by,
+Traverse to Gaia repository and read `README.md` and `CONTRIBUTING.md` files thoroughly.
+You could also read through https://developer.mozilla.org/fr/Firefox_OS/Platform/Gaia/Hacking

+To get started, those relatively easy and mentored bugs are tagged with [GOOD FIRST BUG] Find such bugs <a href="http://www.joshmatthews.net/bugsahoy/?b2g=1">here</a>.

+If you are comfortable with the bug, please assign it to yourself.
+Create a local branch

-    git checkout -b v1.0.1
+    git checkout -b "bugNumber-bugStatement"

-Now,
+As explained in the bug, tweak the code, add a feature (or) fix a bug.
+To test it out in a device, run

     make install-gaia

-Okay!
-Now, stop being lazy and get all [GOOD FIRST BUG]s <a href="http://www.joshmatthews.net/bugsahoy/?b2g=1">here</a>.

-Choose a bug, think!
-Check with the code, make changes to the code, and again
+Check with the code, make changes to the code, and again run

     make install-gaia